syncfusion-content/wpf-docs/wpf/Syntax-Editor/Basic-Editing/Selected-Text-Drag-and-Drop.md

 ## Selected Text Drag and Drop

-You can drag and drop the selected text in a paragaraph by setting the [AllowDragDrop](https://help.syncfusion.com/cr/wpf/Syncfusion.Windows.Edit.EditControl.html#Syncfusion_Windows_Edit_EditControl_AllowDragDrop) property to true.
+You can drag and drop the selected text in a paragraph by setting the [AllowDragDrop](https://help.syncfusion.com/cr/wpf/Syncfusion.Windows.Edit.EditControl.html#Syncfusion_Windows_Edit_EditControl_AllowDragDrop) property to true.
 By default, Dragging the selected text will perform a move operation, while dragging using the <kbd>Ctrl</kbd> key will perform a copy operation.

 {% tabs %}